 Inventory Planner allows you to create purchase orders for your suppliers based on replenishment suggestions.
-If you use an inventory management solution (Tradegecko or Ordoro), Inventory Planner also synchronizes purchase orders with those platforms.
+If you use an inventory management solution (like Skubana or QuickBooks Commerce), Inventory Planner also synchronizes purchase orders with those platforms.

 A typical purchase order workflow includes the following actions:

 - Create new purchase order from Replenishment or from Purchase order list, add items to it and Save.

 - Optionally Save purchase order in your inventory management system (if available).
 If you save to an IMS, you will receive and edit the PO there and not in Inventory Planner.